 At the top of the screen is a Search field so that you can search the store, just as you do from your computer.
 Tapping in the Search field displays the onscreen keyboard.
 Type an author's name, the title of a book, or a search term.

 To exit the store and return to the Home screen, tap the Home icon or the Back icon.

 When you find a book that intrigues you, you can send a sample to your Kindle Paperwhite to decide whether you really want to purchase it.
 Samples consist of the first 10 percent of the book, which is usually enough to give you a flavor of the writing.
 Sometimes the first 10 percent of a book is mostly the front matter, and you never get to the good stuff.

-If that’s the case, it will likely deter you from buying the book!
-However, based on our experience, this is becoming less of a problem than it was in the early days of Kindle e-books.
+If that's the case, it will likely deter you from buying the book!
+However, this is becoming less of a problem than it was in the early days of Kindle e-books.
 Publishers seem to be aware of the issue and are formatting their e-books so that relevant content is included in the sample, allowing a potential buyer to make an informed purchase decision.